Master's Program in Science and Medical Journalism

 - MEJO 992: Non-traditional thesis OR

 - MEJO 993: Master's thesis

 All students must pass the appropriate examinations, which include a comprehensive written examination covering the material in the student’s path courses.
 All course work must be completed before a student may take his or her path exams, which generally are administered in February of the second year of study.
 Each student must also pass an oral examination on the thesis or professional project, given by the student’s advisory committee.

 Thesis, project or articles

-Students in science and medical journalism have the option of writing a traditional thesis (JOMC 993) or doing a non-traditional thesis project (JOMC 992).
+Students in science and medical journalism have the option of writing a traditional thesis (MEJO 993) or doing a non-traditional thesis project (MEJO 992).
 Examples of projects include preparing a broadcast-quality television or radio report; writing a series of medical and/or science journalism articles suitable for publication in a magazine, newspaper or Web-based format; or preparing a medical or science journalism multimedia project.

 Length of program

 Students will complete the master’s program in two years by attending classes full time during the first three consecutive semesters and then completing the thesis or project during the fourth semester.
 There is no provision for part-time students in the master’s program in science and medical journalism.